Heriding History, Family Crest & Coats of Arms

 Early Notables of the Heriding family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Heriding Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Heriding Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Heriding family to the New World and Oceana
+Migration of the Heriding family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Heriding were among those contributors: Edward Harraden, who sailed to Massachusetts in 1635; Jabez Harraden, who came to Philadelphia, Pa. in 1836 and Alfred Harraden, who arrived in Philadelphia in 1845..